 Here are some of the steps you will need to take in order to become an educator in Nebraska.

 Choose What You Want to Teach

-Complete Your Education Requirements for Teaching in Nebraska
+Earn a Bachelor's in Education to Meet the Requirements for a Teaching Certificate in Nebraska

 Complete a Teacher Preparation Program

 In order to get an endorsement in Elementary Education, you will need to complete specified coursework.
 Some of the classes you will take may include: elementary curriculum, instructional strategies, child development, cross-cultural communication skills, classroom management, and education history.
 In addition, you will take methods courses in English language arts, mathematics, history/social studies, and science.
 Lastly, you will have the option to take elective courses such as fine arts, humanities, and health and wellness.

 To get an endorsement to teach the Middle Grades (4th - 9th) in Nebraska, you will need to complete semester hours/units dedicated to middle level education courses.
 In addition, you will need to take courses dedicated to two or more Content Areas of Specialization.
 Each Content Area of Specialization will require a certain amount of units.

 If you would like an endorsement in Music (K-12th), you will need to complete courses in composition, conducting, theory, music history and literature, performance, and techniques.

 In order to get an endorsement in Secondary Language Arts (7th-12th), you will need to complete courses in the following: writing, reading, speech, journalism, and mass communications.

 To become endorsed as a Secondary History teacher (7th-12th), you must complete a specified amount of semester units.
 You will take several history courses and some in one or more of the following areas: geography, psychology, economics, or political science.